Code-Institute-Submissions/Geoskincare-Malaysia/README.md

       All products and promotion content is from either my sister or from [geoskincaremy](https://www.geoskincare.com.my/) and [geoskincare](https://www.geoskincare.com/)

 - ## Acknowledgements
-    I want to thanks Code Institute for the video teaching and my Mentor, Cans for guiding me and being patient with me throughout the project, Thank You.
+    I want to thank Code Institute for the video teaching and my mentor, Cans for guiding me and being patient with me throughout the project, Thank You.